 We expect that certain market tailwinds could moderate in coming quarters, but several factors point towards the continuance of a supportive marketplace for growth and value stocks in our core mid-market sectors.
 The increasing momentum of global vaccine rollouts has also given business leaders and market participants good reason for optimism.

 Our strong financial position provides us the flexibility to operate effectively and harness opportunities for growth as we help our clients manage through any new market challenges.
 Perhaps most importantly, we are very pleased to be entering our new fiscal year with a substantially stronger global wealth management franchise and fewer common shares outstanding on a fully diluted basis, factors that we expect will contribute to enhanced earnings in any market backdrop.

 The business we have built is clearly demonstrating that we will have higher highs in buoyant markets, and higher lows in softer markets.

 I am confident that the strategic decisions we have made to transform our business mix and intensify our focus on our core capabilities, coupled with disciplined investments in our growth, will continue to deliver outstanding results for our shareholders.

 In closing, I would like to thank our Board of Directors for their wise counsel and support as we navigated the unique confluence of challenges and opportunities throughout this historic period.
 And to my fellow shareholders, thank you for your continued support.
 In everything we do, we are driven to increase the long-term value of our business and create enduring value for our shareholders.

 Canaccord Genuity Group Inc.

-(1) Figures excluding significant items are non-IFRS measures.
-See Non-IFRS Measures on page 14 of our MD&A.
+- (1) These figures exclude significant items.
+Figures excluding significant items are non-IFRS measures.
+See Non-IFRS Measures and a reconciliation of net income under IFRS to net income excluding significant items in our annual MD&A.